-With a free DVD ripper, you can back up your movie collection and save it digitally for easy and convenient streaming around your home.
+With the best free DVD ripper, you can back up your movie collection and save it digitally for easy and convenient streaming around your home.

 The best free DVD ripper is Handbrake – an open source tool that can save movies in virtually any format, with no limits on the number of files you can back up, or the length of the videos.
 However, it can't handle discs protected by DRM, so we've also gathered together a collection of other free DVD rippers with different feature sets, so you can choose the best one for you.